rubymonsters/ruby-for-beginners/08_your_tools.md

 shortcut `cmd-tab` on Mac OSX, and `alt-tab` on Ubuntu and Windows.

 In your shell you can use the `cursor up` key to go through your last used
 commands: you don't have to type `ruby hello.rb` again.
-Just hit "cursor up" and then enter to run it again.
+Just hit `cursor up` and then enter to run it again.

 #### IRB